Scrum Dynamics 23 - Hiring a Coach for Your Dynamics 365 Scrum Team

 It’s a loaded question for Dermot!
 It’s tough for project managers to become a scrum master on their first Scrum project.
 The project manager won’t have a mentor to help them adopt Scrum.
 This will leave the project manager, the scrum team and the client short-changed.

-I partnered with another Microsoft partner organisation, CIBER UK, on my first Scrum project and they provided an experienced scrum master, Paul Fox, to coach me and my team through their first scrum project.
+Neil partnered with another Microsoft partner organisation, CIBER UK, on his first Scrum project and they provided an experienced scrum master, Paul Fox, to coach the team through their first scrum project.
 Investing in outside help through your first Scrum project was a worthwhile idea.

 Having the get-up-and-go to just try Scrum without any coaching is risky but it can work.
 Nick Doelman is an example of a Dynamics 365 expert whose teams adopted Scrum without hiring an experienced scrum master to coach them through their first Scrum projects.